jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 While this has some fussy details, it is what we expect in terms of $p_3$, and so on.
 Now let us consider the velocities at either end.
-These are those at the original locations in the quarter-circle RQS, but scaled by $\delta$ since we replaced by $\delta t$.
+These are those at the original locations in the quarter-circle RQC, but scaled by $\delta$ since we replaced by $\delta t$.

 $$